David Brinkley: Retirement

-Days before he announced his retirement from regular news coverage, Brinkley made a rare, on-air mistake during evening coverage of the 1996 United States presidential election at a moment when he thought he was on commercial break.
+Days before Brinkley's retirement from regular news coverage, Brinkley made a rare, on-air mistake during evening coverage of the 1996 United States presidential election at a moment when he thought he was on commercial break.
 One of his colleagues asked him what he thought of the prospects for Bill Clinton's re-election.
 He called Clinton "a bore" and added, "The next four years will be filled with pretty words and pretty music and a lot of goddamn nonsense!"
-Peter Jennings pointed out that they were still on the air.
+Peter Jennings soon pointed out that they were still on the air.
 Brinkley said, "Really?!
 Well, I'm leaving anyway!".
-Brinkley would offer Clinton an apology during a one-on-one interview a week later.
+Brinkley blamed only himself for the hot mic incident.
+While it was pushed for Brinkley to offer an apology to Clinton, he declined, stating that while what he said was "stupid", he had meant what he had said.
+Instead, he called people connected to Clinton and he agreed to say a few words for an interview where he would state "It was not polite to you" about what he said in the context of being polite to guests.

-Brinkley last broadcast as host of This Week was November 10, 1996, but he continued to provide short pieces of commentary for the show until September 28, 1997.
+Brinkley's last broadcast as host of This Week was November 10, 1996, but he continued to provide short pieces of commentary for the show until September 28, 1997.
 He then fully retired from television.
-He had been a journalist for over fifty years and had been anchor or host of a daily or weekly national television program for just over forty years.
-His career extended from the end of the radio age to the age of the internet.

-In addition to his ten Emmys and three Peabodys, Brinkley also received the Alfred I. duPont Award in 1958.
+In addition to ten Emmys and three Peabodys, Brinkley received the Alfred I. duPont Award in 1958.
 In 1982, he received the Paul White Award for lifetime achievement from the Radio Television Digital News Association.
 In 1988, he was inducted into the Television Hall of Fame.
 In 1992, President George H. W. Bush awarded him the Presidential Medal of Freedom, the nation's highest civilian honor.
-Bush called him "the elder statesman of broadcast journalism" but Brinkley was much more humble.
+Bush called him "the elder statesman of broadcast journalism".
 In an interview in 1992, he said, "Most of my life, I've simply been a reporter covering things and writing and talking about it."

 Personal life

 David Brinkley married the former Flora Ann Fischer in 1946 and had three sons; they divorced in 1972.
 Brinkley married Susan Melanie Benfer the same year.
-Benfer had a daughter, Alexis, from a previous marriage.
 Their marriage lasted until Brinkley's death.

 Brinkley was the father of the late historian and former Columbia University provost Alan Brinkley and the late Stanford journalism professor and Pulitzer Prize–winning writer Joel Brinkley.

 Death

-Brinkley died in 2003 at his home in Houston from complications of a fall suffered at his vacation home in Jackson Hole, Wyoming, according to his son, John Brinkley.
+Brinkley died at his home in Houston on June 11, 2003, from complications of a fall suffered at his vacation home in Jackson Hole, Wyoming, according to his son, John Brinkley.
 His body is interred at Oakdale Cemetery, Wilmington, North Carolina.